blubberbo/Covid19BayArea/README.md

 ## About

+My wife is a health care worker in the Bay Area and had been looking for data specifically about Bay Area counties.
+She was only able to find data either for all of CA or separated by county; nothing that grouped the Bay Area counties together.
+That ask is where this app originated.
 The above graphs show data about COVID-19 in certain Bay Area counties (see below).
 The data is summed in the first graphs and calculated delta ("New") graphs showing the rate of change of the summative graphs are provided afterwards.
 On the delta graphs, a trendline has been drawn showing the seven day average values to provide a more consistent representation of the trend and counteracting the sporadic data availability on weekends.
 Optionally, you can also compare all Bay Area data with statewide data for all of California using the button at the top.
 Bay Area counties are defined here as:

 - Alameda
 - Contra Costa